Blog

 Training video creation is no longer a linear workflow with AI tools like Synthesia.

 From there, you're not following a linear process.
 You're moving between different parts of the design depending on what the video needs.
-For example, that might look like:
+That might look like:

 • Reviewing a scene, then reshaping the structure or visuals to make it clearer